|

 morning’s demolition work.
 Presumably, the mother skunk was looking for

+her young and mourning her loss.
 I got out of the skid-loader, walked back and stood by the trench,

 watching the dwindling flames.
 Again, the image of the mythological